IPL-UV/geospatial_examples/README.md

 But every language should have at least examples for the following tasks, _or at least we should aim for it_.
-If you think a task should be added to the following list please modify this README and send a pull request.
+If you think a task should be added to the following list please modify this README (including the tasks table) and send a pull request.

 (alphabetical order)